-Fontane specializes in energy cultivation and meditation practices.
-She has been teaching full time for 31 years and is highly regarded by all those who learn from her.
-She speaks about significant aspects that are rarely discussed.
+Fontane specialises in energy cultivation and meditation practices.
+She has been teaching full time for 32 years and is highly regarded by all those who learn from her.
+She speaks about significant aspects which are rarely discussed.
 This knowledge is usually not taught openly.

-This Self Healing Wuji Gong course will be your opportunity to learn an integral part of this powerful healing system, a skill that will benefit you for the whole of your life.
-This course is only conducted once a year.
+This Wuji Gong course will be your opportunity to learn an integral part of this powerful healing system, a skill that will benefit you for the whole of your life.

-“I have noticed that practicing Wuji Gong for one term (10 weeks) has already improved my health.
+“I have noticed that practising Wuji Gong for one term has already improved my health.
 I have had chronic pain for the last six years.
-Since commencing Wuji Gong I have been pain-free and not taken pain medication.
-Every day the practice changes, whether it is seated, lying or standing.
-During practice, I can start out mentally tired but a few minutes into training I feel energized and alert.
+Since commencing Wuji Gong I have been pain free and not taken pain medication.
+Everyday the practice changes, whether it is seated, lying or standing.
+During practice I can start out mentally tired but a few minutes into training I feel energised and alert.
 I have noticed my Tai Chi practice has changed in the last term and feels different.
 From very conscious large movements down to more compact movements which now feel more natural and connected.”

 – Reg, Public Servant

 “Overall, I have been surprised by the practice and the effect and benefits it has had on my wellbeing, even after a short period of practice.
 It is easy to get into and I am surprised how long I manage to stay in the practice.
 Interestingly, the experience of each practice is quite different and the benefits are tangible.

 I feel the benefits of the practice mostly at a physical level.
 Not only do I have more energy, the practice seems to be beneficial for my immune system.
 I am less prone to tension headaches and migraines.
 I feel calmer generally and more alert throughout the day.
 It has improved my mental stamina and problem solving abilities.